Marenz/doWork/README.md

 # Later plans

-* I might implement a small snooze so that you can press ESC and it will give you 2 minutes of peace.
 * A server backend so that you can use it with several computers
 * Recording of what you enter according with the time you entered and the duration you guessed
 * Auto completetion based on your past records